dathere/datapusher-plus/README.md

     # if qsv is already installed, be sure to update it to the latest release
     sudo qsvdp --update

-    # ensure datapusher-plus and uwsgi are installed in the virtual environment
+    # install datapusher-plus in the virtual environment
     . /usr/lib/ckan/dpplus_venv/bin/activate
     pip3 install datapusher-plus

-    # generate a settings file and tune it, as well as a uwsgi ini file
+    # create an .env file and tune DP+ settings.
+Tune the uwsgi.ini file as well
     sudo mkdir -p /etc/ckan/datapusher-plus
-    sudo curl https://raw.githubusercontent.com/dathere/datapusher-plus/master/datapusher/settings.py -o /etc/ckan/datapusher-plus/settings.py
-    sudo curl https://raw.githubusercontent.com/dathere/datapusher-plus/master/datapusher/.env -o /etc/ckan/datapusher-plus/.env
+    sudo curl https://raw.githubusercontent.com/dathere/datapusher-plus/master/datapusher/dot-env.template -o /etc/ckan/datapusher-plus/.env
     sudo curl https://raw.githubusercontent.com/dathere/datapusher-plus/master/deployment/datapusher-uwsgi.ini -o /etc/ckan/datapusher-plus/uwsgi.ini

     # Be sure to initialize the database if required.
 (See Database Setup section below)
-    # Be sure to the .env and settings.py files have the right connect strings!
+    # Be sure to the .env file have the right connect strings!

     # Create a user to run the web service (if necessary)
     sudo addgroup www-data